twse/random-stuff/Third-Party Notices.md

 Copyright © 2000 Carl-Magnus Olsson

 Magnum is freeware, but is copyrighted and not in the public domain.
 Permission is granted to any individual or institution to use, copy, or redistribute this software so long as all of the original files are included unmodified, that it is not sold for profit, and that this copyright notice is retained.

+## For use of Mixomat
+Copyright © 1997-1998 Christoph Bratschi

+You use this program at your own risk!

 ## For use of NetExtra, Netwatch
 Copyright (c) 1999 Momotek Computer Specialties.<br />